 Changes to Expect for the Upcoming ACA Plan Year 2018 1

-Every year there are a few changes to the ACA marketplace.
+Every year, there are a few changes to the ACA marketplace.
 It’s important to stay on top of these changes so you know what to expect from the upcoming open enrollment.
-To help you stay informed, Jeff Hess, the ACA expert, explains some of the changes that consumers should expect this year.
+To help you stay informed, Jeff Hess, our in-house ACA expert, explains some of the potential changes in the video below…

 Shorter Enrollment Period